The Assessment Gap: When Standard Tools Fail

 I was told I couldn’t be autistic because I have friends and a job.
 Is that true?

 No. Many autistic adults have friendships and successful careers.
-What matters is the internal experience, how much effort is required, what accommodations you’ve created for yourself, and the cost of maintaining these areas of functioning.
-The ability to appear “normal” doesn’t preclude autism; it often indicates high masking.
+What matters is the internal experience—how much effort is required, what accommodations you’ve created, and the cost of maintaining these areas.
+The ability to appear “normal” doesn’t preclude autism.
+It often indicates high masking.

 What if I was assessed before and told I wasn’t autistic?

-Previous negative assessments don’t necessarily mean you aren’t autistic.
-If the assessment was conducted by someone unfamiliar with high-masking presentations, used tools not designed for your demographic, or focused primarily on observed behaviors, it may have missed your autism.
-Seeking a second opinion from a specialist in high-masking autism is reasonable.
+A previous negative assessment doesn’t necessarily mean you aren’t autistic.
+If the assessor was unfamiliar with high-masking presentations, used tools not designed for your demographic, or focused on observed behaviors, they may have missed your autism.
+Seeking a second opinion from a high-masking specialist is reasonable.

-How do I know if I’m actually autistic or just relating to content about autism online?
+How do I know if I’m actually autistic or just relating to online content?

-Relating to autism content can be a valid starting point for exploration.
-A comprehensive autism assessment provides structured evaluation that goes beyond self-reflection.
-If you strongly relate to descriptions of autism, particularly experiences of masking, sensory differences, and social exhaustion, pursuing an assessment can provide clarity.
+Relating to autism content can be a valid starting point.
+A comprehensive autism assessment goes beyond self-reflection.
+If you strongly relate to descriptions of masking, sensory differences, and social exhaustion, pursuing an assessment can provide clarity.

-Why does getting diagnosed matter if I’ve managed this long without one?
+Why does getting diagnosed matter if I’ve managed this long?

 Can I seek assessment even if I’m not sure I’m autistic?

 Absolutely.
-The assessment process is designed to explore whether autism explains your experiences.
-You don’t need to be certain; in fact, uncertainty is common.
-A thorough assessment will provide clarity regardless of the outcome.
+The assessment process explores whether autism explains your experiences.
+You don’t need to be certain.
+Uncertainty is common.
+A thorough assessment provides clarity regardless of the outcome.

 If you’ve been dismissed by traditional assessment methods or wonder whether you might be a high-masking autistic adult, contact Haven Health Autism Assessments to learn about our specialized approach to adult autism assessment.